 48. How long does central chemoreceptor stimulation usually last while in respiratory acidosis?

-1-2 days, long enough for the kidneys to raise levels of HCO3 in the blood and enough can pass the blood brain barrier to buff the H+.
+1-2 days, which is long enough for the kidneys to raise levels of HCO3 in the blood and enough can pass the blood-brain barrier to buffer the H+.

 49. Where are the peripheral chemoreceptors located?